Upper School Science

 Requirements

 30 credits of science.
-Students are required to take Physics Foundations, Physics Applications: Engineering, Chemistry Foundations, Biology Foundations, and two (2) additional science electives at either the applications, advanced, or forensics levels.
+Students are required to take Physics Foundations, Physics Applications: Engineering, Chemistry Foundations, Biology Foundations, and two (2) additional science electives at either the standard, honors, or advanced levels.
 By completing their foundation courses in 9th & 10th grades, students can access a wide range of application science electives as juniors and seniors.

 Honors